-Recommended Procedures for Follow-up Visits:
+B. Recommended Procedures for Follow-Up Visits:

-- Solicit and record patient's symptoms, if any. - 2.
+- 1. Solicit and record patient's symptoms, if any. - 2.
 Measure visual acuity monocularly and binocularly at distance and near with the contact lenses. - 3.
-Perform an over-refraction at distance and near to check for residual refractive error - 4.
-With the biomicroscope, judge the lens fitting characteristics (as described in the GENERAL FITTING GUIDELINES) and evaluate the lens surface for deposits and damage. - 5.
-Following lens removal, examine the cornea and conjunctiva with the biomicroscope and fluorescein (unless contraindicated). - a.
-The presence of vertical corneal striae in the posterior central cornea and/ or corneal neovascularization is indicative of excessive corneal edema. - b.
-The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear and/or a poorly fitting lens. - c.
-Papillary conjunctival changes may be indicative of an unclean and/or - 6.
-Periodically perform keratometry and spectacle refractions.
-The values should be recorded and compared to the baseline measurements.
+Perform an over-refraction at distance and near to check for residual refractive error. - 4.
+With the biomicroscope, judge the lens fitting characteristics (as described in the GENERAL FITTING GUIDELINES) and evaluate the lens surface for deposits and damage - 5.
+Following lens removal, examine the cornea and conjunctiva with the biomicroscope and fluorescein (unless contraindicated). - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization is indicative of excessive corneal edema.